 The mission of Literacy Pittsburgh (LP), a nonprofit corporation, is better lives through learning.
 LP provides education for adults and children in reading, writing, math, English language, GED preparation, computer skills, and workforce skills.
-During fiscal year 2017, LP put an increasing emphasis on preparing students for employment and/or postsecondary education.
+Starting in fiscal year 2017, LP put an increasing emphasis on preparing students for employment and/or postsecondary education.
 LP envisions a more inclusive and productive community driven by access to education.

 LP was incorporated in 1982 and changed its name from Greater Pittsburgh Literacy Council in February 2018.
 LP's primary adult and family education programs are coordinated by 44 employees at 12 locations in the Pittsburgh, Pennsylvania, metropolitan area.
-LP's volunteer tutors, AmeriCorps members, and professional staff served 5,013 and 4,651 learners in the Pittsburgh area during the years ended June 30, 2019 and 2018, respectively.
+LP's volunteer tutors, AmeriCorps members, and professional staff served 4,416 and 5,013 learners in the Pittsburgh area during the years ended June 30, 2020 and 2019, respectively.